Dmitry-Skachkov/QE_examples/README.md

 There are available other on-line tools to generate k-points pathway, for example, [MaterialsCloud](https://www.materialscloud.org/work/tools/seekpath), with **different** notations for high-symmetry points.
 In QE there are implemented two different schemes for plotting pathway.

-In input file for [bands.x](https://www.quantum-espresso.org/Doc/INPUT_BANDS.html) program you can set the pathway by using notations for high-symmetry points:
+In input file for 'bands' calculation you can set the pathway by using notations for high-symmetry points:
 ```
 K_POINTS crystal_b
 6                           # total number of high-symmetry points